Azure/azure-batch-maya/README.md

 The downloading and installing of the Python dependencies may take a few minutes, after which you will need to close and reopen Maya to ensure the updated dependencies are loaded correctly.

 Any errors in the dependency install will be logged to the file "AzureBatchInstall.log" in the "azure-batch-libs" folder, which is created for holding dependencies.
-In windows this is located at: Users\<username>\Documents\maya\<version>\scripts\azure-batch-libs
+On Windows this is located at: Users\<username>\Documents\maya\<version>\scripts\azure-batch-libs On Mac this is located at: /Users/<username>/Library/Preferences/Autodesk/maya/<version>/scripts/azure-batch-libs

 ![](./docs/images/install_dependencies.png)